RAT Configuration File

 - If

-is ignored. - Every time you run RAT successfully, it by default saves a VIC state file for the
+spin_upis True, the value ofvic_init_state_dateis ignored. - Every time you run RAT successfully, it by default saves a VIC state file for the

-date. - Generally, the value of
+enddate. - Generally, the value of

-should be same (or as close as possible) to the vic_init_state_date.
+vic_init_state_dateshould be same (or as close as possible) to the vic_init_state_date.
 Since VIC initializes with the soil parameters of that date, it is best practice to start running RAT from the same date.

 Caution